Recycling Bins Australia 2020 ♲: Recycling Can Boost Your Profits!

-This is because of what can go in recycling bin and what can not.
-One of the problems that has been occurring is that people have been putting general rubbish in the recycling bin – and hence entire loads of recycling are being rejected by the recycling plants.
+This is because of what can go in the recycling bin and what can not.
+One of the problems that have been occurring is that people have been putting general rubbish in the recycling bin.
+Hence, entire loads of recyclables are being rejected by the recycling plants.

-This means that more recycling is actually ending up in landfill than should be the case.
+This means that more recycling is actually ending up in a landfill than should be the case.

-So – what can go in recycling bin?
+So, what can go in the recycling bin?

 - Wine bottles (i.e. normal glass recycling)